madan-m-v/madan-m-v/README.md

 ## Hi 👋, I'm Madan M V
 ### A passionate developer from India
-- 🌱 I'm currently learning JAVA and Its Frameworks

 <!--
 **madan-m-v/madan-m-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.